-Bowie County is the governing body over TexAmericas Center and is capable of making applications to the Texas Economic Development Bank for designation.
-Once a zone has been established, a "qualified" business may request that the governing body apply to the Bank for designation of a project or activity as an Enterprise Zone Projectifit is for relocation of a business from out-of-Texas or for expansion, renovation, or new construction at an existing business.
-If the governing body approves the business's request, it submits the application to the Texas Economic Development Bank for the project designation.
+Because TexAmericas Center's zone is established, a "qualified" business does not have to request that the Bowie County apply to the Bank for designation of a project or activity as an Enterprise Zone Project where activity might consist of relocation of a business from out-of-Texas or for an expansion, renovation, or new construction at an existing business.
+Bowie County will receive, the business's request for the project designation, and once approved it will then submit the application to the Bank for official project designation.

 A qualified business is defined as one that is: Engaged in, or substantially committed to be engaged in, a business in the zone and will have at least 25% of its new employees, or economically disadvantaged individuals, be residents of the zone.

-By October 1 of every year, Bowie County, TexAmericas Center and the company must submit a report to the Texas Economic Development Bank summarizing all local incentives, the total number of businesses benefiting, and the industrial bonds used to finance enterprise projects.
+By October 1 of every year, Bowie County, TexAmericas Center, and the company must submit a report to the Texas Economic Development Bank summarizing all local incentives, the total number of businesses benefiting, and the industrial bonds used to finance enterprise projects.

-The application period for a Texas Enterprise Zone Project occurs quarterly, with applications for the respective rounds due by 5:00 pm on the first business day of March, June, September, and December.
+Although the application period for a Texas Enterprise Zone Project occurs quarterly (with applications for the respective rounds due by 5:00 pm on the first business day of March, June, September, and December) since TexAmericas Center is an existing Texas Enterprise Zone Bowie County will receive applications at any time.
+The only limitation on awarding Enterprise Zones at TexAmericas Center to qualifying businesses is that counties with a population of less than 250,000 have 6 designations available and the State of Texas may only award a maximum of 105 designations statewide per biennium.
 To learn more about the Texas Enterprise Zone, follow or cut and paste this link: https://gov.texas.gov/business/page/texas-enterprise-zone-program

-1.7 Texas Reinvestment Zone
+1.7 TEXAS REINVESTMENT ZONE